Fixing issues

 - In SonarQube, the Administer Issues permission must be granted to the user(s).

-This feature is not supported for security hotspots and taint vulnerabilities.
+This feature is not supported for security hotspots and injection vulnerabilities.
 Please see the dedicated documentation for fixing each of those each issue types.

-Taint vulnerabilities are security-related rule issues that are only raised by SonarQube (starting with Developer Edition) and SonarCloud.
-Due to technical limitations, SonarLint for VS Code can not raise such issues on local analysis and must be running in Connected Mode to sync taint vulnerabilities from the server.
+Injection vulnerabilities (also called taint vulnerabilities) are security-related rule issues that are only raised by SonarQube (starting with Developer Edition) and SonarCloud.
+Due to technical limitations, SonarLint for VS Code can not raise such issues on local analysis and must be running in Connected Mode to sync injection vulnerabilities from the server.

-Learn how to fix your taint vulnerability by opening the tooltip options.
+Learn how to fix your injection vulnerability by opening the tooltip options.
 Click on the issue’s lightbulb or right-click on the issue shown to select one of the following:

 - Open description of rule ‘your rule‘: to learn why it is an issue.